CodeYourFuture/curriculum/content/js1/blocks/playing-computer/index.md

     5='Differentiate between a local frame and a global frame'
 +++

 To understand how `convertToPercentage` works we must build a mental model of how the computer executes our code.
-To make sense of how the computer executes our code, we use a method called {{<tooltip title="playing computer">}}**Playing computer** means simulating how the computer executes our code.
+To build this model, we use a method called {{<tooltip title="playing computer">}}.**Playing computer** means simulating how the computer executes our code.
 We "step through" the code, line by line, and work out what the computer does when it follows each instruction.{{</tooltip>}}

 We will use an interactive code visualiser to play computer.